Maryland Gov. Larry Hogan says S. Korea sent 500K coronavirus tests

 Mr. Hogan, a Republican, said Seongnam-based LabGenomics sent 5,000 kits, which will allow the state to run 500,000 tests.

-The governor’s wife Yumi, a Korean immigrant, worked the phones and helped broker the deal.
+The governor’s wife Yumi, a Korean immigrant, worked the phones and helped broker the confidential deal, a project they dubbed “Operation Enduring Friendship.”

 “I want to sincerely thank our Korean partners for assisting us in our fight against his common, hidden enemy.
 Kamsahamnida,” Mr. Hogan said, using the Korea word for “thank you.”

-The governor said they combated 13-hour time differences and red tape across multiple agencies to get the shipment.
-Mr. Hogan and the first lady greeted the kits on the tarmac of BWI Airport.
+The governor said they spent three weeks combating 13-hour time differences and red tape across multiple agencies to get the shipment.
+Mr. Hogan and the first lady on Saturday greeted a Korean Air plane carrying the kits on the tarmac of BWI Airport.

 Mr. Hogan seemed to be heeding Mr. Trump’s call for states to take the lead on coronavirus testing while the federal government plays a supporting role.

+“They want the states to take the lead, and we have to go out and do it ourselves, and so that’s exactly what we did,” Mr. Hogan said.

+The governor said the federal government “has been helping” with some things, citing its use of the Defense Production Act to manufacture ventilators and testing swabs.
-Mr. Trump, who on Sunday said he is procuring tens of millions of testing swabs, appeared to lose patience with governors who say the administration needs to order more supplies.

-Mr. Trump on Monday said Democrats were playing a “dangerous political game,” comparing the pleas to cries for ventilators that ended up exceeding need.
+Mr. Trump on Monday appeared to lose patience with Democratic governors who say the administration hasn’t done enough to expand testing, comparing the pleas to cries for ventilators that ended up exceeding need.

 “Now they scream ‘Testing, Testing, Testing,’ again playing a very dangerous political game.
 States, not the Federal Government, should be doing the Testing — But we will work with the Governors and get it done.
 This is easy compared to the fast production of thousands of complex Ventilators!”
 Mr. Trump tweeted Monday.